Business Corporations as Political Actors

 There are also various articles in Dutch articles for public debate.
 These are about international business [1], businesses as public actors [2], Corona-linked state support for business [4], Dutch political parties’ election plans about corporate performance in 2021 elections[8] and in the 2023 elections [23], corporate political activism [9], stakeholder capitalism [18], and the new Dutch corporate governance code [19].

 In 2022, I co-edited the annual handbook of the Dutch society of economists, on the theme of ‘corporate governance and the public interest’ [15].
 The introduction catalogues the movement towards more publicly oriented corporate governance [16].
 In my own contribution [17] I argue that purpose-driven business faces a governance trilemma.
 In [22] I provide a succinct summary of the debate about ‘economy democracy’.
 In [24], Jeroen Veldman, Dirk Schoenmaker and I argue in favor of more stakeholder representation in corporate governance.
-Jeroen Veldman and I also argue that achieving sustainable business practices requires more than regulation and pricing in [25].
+In [25] and [26], we discuss adjusting control rights and profit rights of firms.

 Publications for ‘Business Corporations as Political Actors’